 By default, Tag Mode will not display the timeline.
 If you need to see the timeline, you can open a portal to it by clicking on the 'Show / Hide Timeline' button (see below).

-The intended use is for your left hand to operate the Tag Console and Video Playback, and your right hand to be on the Number Pad to assign metadata (but it will support both hands working from one keyboard).
+The intended use is for your left hand to operate the Tag Console and Video Playback, and your right hand to be on the Number Pad to assign the attributes (but it will support both hands working from one keyboard).

 The 'Master Controls' of Keystroke Tagging are found above the Tag Console: